A Co-Design Framework for High-Performance Jumping of a Five-Bar Monoped with Actuator Optimization: Preliminaries

 \subsection{Design of the Five-Bar Monoped}

-The monoped employs a 2-DOF planar parallel five-bar leg mechanism with two actuated joints at the hip, separated by a finite distance.
-This actuator placement reduces leg inertia and improves dynamic performance during hopping.
+The monoped employs a 2-DOF planar parallel five-bar leg mechanism with two actuated hip joints separated by a finite distance.
+This actuator placement reduces leg inertia and improves hopping performance.

 Each actuator consists of a brushless DC (BLDC) motor coupled with a planetary gearbox.
-Three planetary gearbox architectures are considered in the optimization framework: Single-Stage Planetary Gearbox (SSPG), Compound Planetary Gearbox (CPG), and Wolfrom Planetary Gearbox (WPG).

-In the SSPG, the ring gear is fixed, the sun gear is driven by the motor, and the carrier provides the output (Fig.~\ref{fig:line_diagram}).
-The CPG employs two rigidly connected planet gears of different diameters: the sun gear drives the larger planet, while the smaller planet meshes with a fixed ring gear.
-The modules satisfy \(m_1 = m_2\), where \(m_1\) corresponds to the sun-large planet pair and \(m_2\) to the small planet-ring pair.
-The WPG (3K configuration)~\cite{3KgearOpt} consists of a motor-driven sun gear, two rigidly connected planet gears, and two concentric ring gears; the first ring gear \(R_1\) is fixed, and the second ring gear \(R_2\) provides the output (Fig.~\ref{fig:line_diagram}).

-The SSPG is lightweight but limited in achievable gear ratios, whereas CPG and WPG configurations support higher reductions at the cost of increased mass.
-In particular, the WPG enables very high gear ratios within a compact volume.
-The expressions for gear ratios and efficiencies for the gearboxes are provided in~\cite{singh2025compact}.
-Motors are selected via an optimization framework (detailed in section \ref{opt_framework}), from a set of commercially available options, including T-Motor (U8, U10, U12, MN8014), MAD M6C12, and Vector Technics 8020.
+Three planetary gearbox architectures are considered: Single-Stage Planetary Gearbox (SSPG), Compound Planetary Gearbox (CPG), and Wolfrom Planetary Gearbox (WPG).
+The SSPG uses a fixed ring gear with the carrier as output, while the CPG and WPG employ rigidly connected planet gears to achieve higher reduction ratios.
+The WPG (3K configuration)~\cite{3KgearOpt} additionally uses two concentric ring gears, enabling very high gear ratios within a compact volume.
+Expressions for gear ratios and efficiencies are provided in~\cite{singh2025compact}.
+Motors are selected from commercially available options including T-Motor (U8, U10, U12, MN8014), MAD M6C12, and Vector Technics 8020 using the optimization framework described in Section \ref{opt_framework}.

-The links adopt a sandwich-style structure ~\cite{Stoch3Design}, consisting of a 3D-printed plastic core enclosed between two laser-cut aluminum plates.
-The aluminum layers provide structural strength, while the plastic core defines the geometry.

-\textbf{Leg link mass} is computed using a parametric model that maps link length to mass.
-Based on the sandwich structure, the model calculates the volumes of the aluminum plates and plastic components and multiplies them by their respective material densities.
-This function outputs total link mass as a function of length and closely matches real values.
-The resulting mass-length relationship is nearly linear, as shown in Fig.~\ref{fig:mass_v_ll}.
+The links adopt a sandwich-style structure~\cite{Stoch3Design}, consisting of a 3D-printed plastic core enclosed between laser-cut aluminum plates. \textbf{Leg link mass} is computed using a parametric model that maps link length to mass.
+The model estimates the volumes of the aluminum and plastic components and computes the total link mass using their material densities.
+The resulting mass-length relationship is approximately linear, as shown in Fig.~\ref{fig:mass_v_ll}.